Welcome to the Rudloe and environs website.

 It contains thoroughly professional, well-researched articles about Box and its people.

 The Sheffield Ground running track in 1998, before Katherine Park was built, with Ken Shackleford ploughing a lonely furrow around the inside of the track

 The Sheffield Ground

 The photos in the gallery at the foot of this webpage were taken on the 'Sheffield Ground' at midsummer 2017.
 The Sheffield Ground consisted of a sports (football) pitch, 'cinder' running track and substantial pavilion (changing rooms).
 It was used by the local MoD personnel/teams including the RNSD Copenacre football teams which, at various times, played in the Trowbridge League (Saturday) and Chippenham Sunday League.
-The team photo in the Hudswell Archive here Hudswell archive was taken at the Sheffield Ground.
+The team photos in the Archive page here RNSD Copenacre football teams were taken at the Sheffield Ground.

 The Sheffield Ground was also used for the RNSD Copenacre annual sports day which was a grand event with guest teams invited from all the other local MoD/military establishments.
 The 'cinder' track became overgrown, principally with moss, after months of only casual use so quite some time had to be spent on first levelling, then marking for the annual main event.
 The levelling (which also had the effect of removing the moss) was achieved with much sweat and tears, over many days (by yours truly) with a piece of kit called a trulute.

 The sports day 1500 metres race was won year after year by brother-in-law, Patrick (Tick) Murphy, whose stamina was legendary.
 Following the events, prizes were presented by the Superintendent's wife and it was, of course, 'standard procedure' to present the lady with a bouquent of flowers for her efforts.
 On one occasion, Ken Garlington was despatched to the local shop/supermarket/garage to buy said flowers and returned with ... a bottle of sherry!